10 Thanksgiving Weight Loss Tips

 5. Swap Out Traditional Foods for Healthier Options

 The average Thanksgiving dinner range from 3,000 to 4,500 calories.
-For reference, 4,500 calories is the same as 14 slices of pumpkin pie.
+For reference, 4,500 calories are the same as 14 slices of pumpkin pie.

 But swapping out more traditional foods for healthier ones, you can drop these numbers significantly while also getting more vital nutrients out of your meal.
-Here’s a few tips on how to make your meal healthier but still delicious.
+Here are a few tips on how to make your meal healthier but still delicious.

 - Add a salad to your meal to fill up on healthy veggies before indulging on the more calorie-laden options.